-780 / 781 INTERNSHIP
+780 / 781 INTERNSHIP 3/6 credits

-3/6 credits

-This opportunity is open to seniors who are in good standing and are seeking an onsite job experience in an area where they have potential career interest.
+This opportunity is open to juniors and seniors who are in good standing and are seeking an onsite job experience in an area where they have potential career interest.
 The student must be in the process of exploring a potential career pathway and will be required to develop a learning plan, which will be shared with the employer.
 The learning plan identifies a statement of purpose for the internship, time requirements for the student, specific learning objectives, and internship outcomes.
 Prospective interns must have their own transportation to and from the job site and have gone through an acceptable interview with the prospective employer.
 Interns may not receive financial compensation if they are to be awarded school credit.
 While this course may apply toward graduation requirements, it will calculate as a CP level class for the purposes of GPA.
 Prerequisite: A written contract signed by the student, parent/guardian, guidance counselor, and employer/mentor AND approved by the Principal prior to the start of the intern experience.
+A student working towards a Level B diploma may also participate in the internship program.